 We all like to feel like we’re invincible, and when you’re relatively young and healthy the idea of writing a Will can seem as alien to you as the idea of retiring or getting your bus pass.

-2. Why Bother?
+2. Why Do I Need To Bother Making A Will?
 My Spouse Will Get Everything Won’t They?

 Let me explain…

 It will depend on whether or not you have children, and how much your estate is worth.

 If you do have children, your spouse will inherit the first £250,000 of your estate, assets you owned jointly, and your personal belongings.